• Skip to primary navigation

 Notes

-Be careful not to touch your face or eyes after cutting the jalapenos, because it will burn.
-Wash your hands very well after handling them.
+Be careful not to touch your face or eyes after cutting the jalapeños, because the capsaicin in them will cause a burning sensation.
+Wear gloves if you have them and wash your hands very well after handling the peppers.

 If you can't find little cubes of prosciutto at your grocery store, ask the deli worker to slice the prosciutto ¼-inch thick.
 Then, you can cut it into little cubes at home.